 Packages should be labeled to show the sterilizer used, the cycle or load number, the date of sterilization, and, if applicable, the expiration date in case of a sterilization failure.

 For more information about the latest CDC guidelines or for in-office staff training on maintenance procedures (for CE credits), please contact your local Hayes office

 What’s Stinking Up Your Operatory

 If you don’t clean your dental unit waterlines, microorganisms grow into slimy bacterial colonies and attach to waterline tubing, causing foul odors and taste, and leading to equipment corrosion.
-To give you an idea of the amount of bacteria
+To give you an idea of the number of bacteria

 in your waterlines, the CDC guidelines explain that the Environmental Protection Agency (EPA) sets the standard for safe drinking water quality at no more than 500 CFU/mL of heterotrophic bacteria.
 As a result, low numbers of waterborne microorganisms (≤ 500 CFU/mL) are present in the municipal water entering